campanell/ml-agents/docs/Installation.md

 If you'd like to use Docker for ML-Agents, please follow [this guide](Using-Docker.md).

+## Next Steps

+* For an overview of ML-Agents go [here](ML-Agents-Overview.md).
+* Get started with an example environment [here](ML-Agents-Overview.md).
+* Try building your own "Hello World" environment [here](Learning-Environment-Create-New.md).

 ## Help

-If you run into any problems installing ML-Agents, [submit an issue](https://github.com/Unity-Technologies/ml-agents/issues) and make sure to cite relevant information on OS, Python version, and exact error message (whenever possible).
+If you run into any problems installing ML-Agents, refer to our [FAQ](Limitations-and-Common-Issues.md).
+If you can't find anything then
+[submit an issue](https://github.com/Unity-Technologies/ml-agents/issues) and make sure to cite relevant information on OS, Python version, and exact error message (whenever possible).